trellis-ldp/static-ldp/README.md

 ## Basics

-Clone this repository and configure the `sourceDirectory` to point to the location of your static resources.
+By installing `static-ldp` and configuring the `sourceDirectory` to point to the location of your static resources, you have a simple, read-only linked data server.

+## LDP Resources

 Individual files are served as `ldp:NonRDFSource` resources, and directories are served as `ldp:BasicContainer` resources.
 If a static file is a RDF file, then it is served as an `ldp:RDFSource`.

+## Describing an LDP NonRDFSources

 It is also possible to describe `ldp:NonRDFSource` resources via the `Link: <IRI>; rel="describedby"` header.
 For example, if a JPEG file is named `rosid_rosaceae.jpg`, then by adding an RDF file with